mohammadentezari2001/Fine-Tuning-GPT2-For-Story-Generation/README.md

 ## **GPT-2 Fine-Tuning for Short Story Generation**

-This repository contains the implementation for Project 8 of the Deep Learning and Neural Computation course, focusing on fine-tuning a pre-trained GPT-2 model for the task of short story generation.
+This repository contains fine-tuning a pre-trained GPT-2 model for the task of short story generation.
 The project compares the performance of the base model versus the fine-tuned version using quantitative metrics: **Diversity**, **Fluency**, and **Coherence**.

 The core implementation is in the `story_generation.ipynb` notebook.